Exploring Work Ethic: How to Define and Showcase It

 Integrity

-While having a good work ethic does mean being organized, getting things done on time, and putting forward high-quality work, it also has to do with an individual's internal attitudes.
+While having a good work ethic does mean being organized, getting things done on time, and delivering high-quality work, it also involves an individual's internal attitudes.

 Integrity in the Workplace